Form 8965, Health Coverage Exemptions and Instructions

 What is Form 8965 Used For?

-You’ll use form 8965 to report exemptions and to help you calculate the Shared Responsibility Payment for Line 61 of your 1040.
+You’ll use form 8965 to report exemptions and to help you calculate the Shared Responsibility Payment on your 1040.

 Who Needs to Fill out Form 8965?

-Anyone who didn’t maintain coverage throughout the entire year needs to fill out a 8965 form.
-This is true even if you got Marketplace coverage that started after January 1st, 2014.
+Anyone who didn’t maintain coverage throughout the entire year needs to fill out an 8965 form.

 Exemptions and Electronic Confirmation Numbers (ECN)